 Even though trends are emerging around frameworks, capability and operationalisation, there’s no one-size-fits-all approach to achieving net zero.
 The solution you put in place will need to use your organisation’s strengths and competitive advantages, so it’ll be specific to your firm.

-To learn more about how Baringa can help you engage with your clients and assess the credibility of their transition plans, please contact Jim Fitzgerald, Guillaume Nerzic and Kate Henderson.
+To learn more about how Baringa can help you engage with your clients and assess the credibility of their transition plans, please contact Jim Fitzgerald, Guillaume Nerzic or Kate Henderson.